dsagman/picat/picat.md

 This document has the following primary sections:

 - [Introduction](#what-i-wish-i-knew-when-learning-picat-introduction) (you are here!), which includes some high level information about Picat.
 - [Constraint and Planner Programming](#constraint-programming-and-the-planner), these capabilities are the reason I wanted to learn Picat and are a central strength of the language.
+If you are familiar with Prolog then start here.
 - [Picat is not Python](#picat-isnt-python).
 This is the section if you're unfamiliar with Prolog and logic programming concepts.
 I had always struggled with these, so I share what I found challenging and helpful.
 There's also some neat tricks here such as dynamic dispatch.
 - [Resources](#resources).
 Links to more information about Picat and example code.
 - [Appendix: Using Picat In Class](#appendix-using-picat-for-instruction)Some ideas for how to autograde Picat student assignments.